akankshabansal/Notes/Java.md

 They can be used to do Type checking for you.

 Example :
-You can write or dowload  apeice of code which checks if a perticular variable is never null.
+You can write or dowload a peice of code which checks if a perticular variable is never null.
 You need to write the annotation before declaring the variable and define the behaviour to the compiler..
 There are third parties who have written such peices of code for you..